Best Italian Language Learning Resources

-Memrise: This is an outstanding online vocabulary training tool that lets you select French ‘courses’ to study (or create one yourself).
+Memrise: This is an outstanding online vocabulary training tool that lets you select Italian ‘courses’ to study (or create one yourself).
 Many of the courses also include audio.

 AnkiSRS: A highly versatile flashcard app.

-Forvo: If there’s ever a French word or expression that you’ve seen written but don’t know how to pronounce, you can search for it here (or request it) and hear a native speaker pronounce it for you.
+Forvo: If there’s ever an Italian word or expression that you’ve seen written but don’t know how to pronounce, you can search for it here (or request it) and hear a native speaker pronounce it for you.

 Duolingo Italian: Duolingo is a fun, free and effective way to study Italian grammar.